torbsd/torbsd.github.io/blog-installfest-recipe.md

 * The [BeagleBone Black](https://beagleboard.org/black) works well, and may be the best choice for an out-of-sight Tor bridge.
 BBBs don't use regular DB9 serial cables, but rather [individually pinned serial cables](https://www.adafruit.com/product/954).

-* Finally, the [Raspberry Pi](https://www.raspberrypi.org/) is another good option and is well-supported by FreeBSD and NetBSD.
+* The [Raspberry Pi](https://www.raspberrypi.org/) is another good option and is well-supported by FreeBSD and NetBSD.

+* The full list of possible hardware is long.
+Consider the [CubieBoard](http://cubieboard.org/), [PINE64](https://www.pine64.org/)...

 For all support hardware platforms, including non-x86 ones, look at the hardware compatibility lists for each BSD: